 Your opinion or preference

-Major components of treatment for children with ADHD include parental support and education in behavioral training, appropriate school placement, and medication.
+Major components of treatment for children with ADHD include parental support and education in behavioral training, appropriate school placement, and medicine.
 Treatment with a psychostimulant is highly effective in most children with ADHD.

 Treatment may include:

-Psychostimulant medications.
-These medications are used for their ability to balance chemicals in the brain that prohibit the child from maintaining attention and controlling impulses.
+Psychostimulant medicines.
+These medicines are used for their ability to balance chemicals in the brain that prohibit the child from maintaining attention and controlling impulses.
 They help "stimulate" or help the brain to focus and may be used to reduce the major characteristics of ADHD.

 Psychostimulants have been used to treat childhood behavior disorders since the 1930s and have been widely studied.
-Traditional immediate release stimulants take effect in the body quickly, work for 1 to 4 hours, and then are eliminated from the body.
-Many long-acting stimulant medications are also available, lasting 8 to 9 hours, and requiring 1 daily dosing.
-Doses of stimulant medications need to be timed to match the child's school schedule to help the child pay attention for a longer period of time and improve classroom performance.
-The common side effects of stimulants may include, but are not limited to, the following:
+Traditional immediate release stimulants take effect in the body quickly, work for 1 to 4 hours.
+They are then eliminated from the body.
+Many long-acting stimulant medicines are also available, lasting 8 to 9 hours, and needing 1 daily dosing.
+Doses of stimulant medicines need to be timed to match the child's school schedule to help the child pay attention for a longer period of time and improve classroom performance.
+The common side effects of stimulants may include the following:

 Most side effects of stimulant use are mild, decrease with regular use, and respond to dose changes.
-Always discuss potential side effects with your child's doctor.
+Always discuss potential side effects with your child's healthcare provider.

-Antidepressant medications may also be administered for children and adolescents with ADHD to help improve attention while decreasing aggression, anxiety, and/or depression.
+Antidepressant medicines may also be given to children and adolescents with ADHD to help improve attention while decreasing aggression, anxiety, and/or depression.